-→ General Expectations
+General Expectations

-- Students are expected to be aware, engaged, and willing participants during all LEAD modules.
-The following behaviors are expected: - Punctuality.
+Students are expected to be aware, engaged, and willing participants during all LEAD modules.
+The following behaviors are expected:

+- Punctuality.
 Do not be late to class.
-Modules start promptly at 8:00 P.M. - Participation.
+Modules start promptly at 8:30 P.M. - Participation.
 Do not be silent.
 You have valuable thoughts.
 Share them. - Collaboration.
 Do not sit still.
 Discuss with your neighbors and debate your solutions. - Attention.
 Do not use laptops when not asked.
 Do not use phones when not asked.
 Pay attention. - Respect.
 Encourage others.
 Be a supporter.
 Help others reach their goals.
 Do not push anyone down. - Passion.
 This is your time to create a change.
 Embrace it.

-→ Assignment Expectations
+Assignment Expectations

 Late and incomplete assignments will be monitored and dealt with on a case-to-case basis between the facilitators and student.
 If late or incomplete assignments become a recurring issue, the problem will be escalated to the LEAD Coordinators.
 If the issue persists, the matter will be escalated to the LEAD Advisor and may be grounds for course failure.
-Assignments are expected to be turned in through the Google Drive (your facilitators will go over this).

-• Attendance Expectations
+Attendance Expectations